 When you launch a load test from the Functionize dashboard, you specify the test suite to run, how many simultaneous sessions you want to run and how long the load test should last.
 The system then launches a sufficient number of VMs to accommodate simultaneous sessions and repeatedly runs the chosen test suite across these VMs.
 Once all tests in the suite have completed, the system restarts the suite execution again till the desired load test duration has elapsed.

 Using this approach provides the most accurate possible load test process for your system.
 In effect, it’s exactly like that number of real users simultaneously accessing your system.
-Furthermore, because the tests loop, you can be sure that the load will be sustained for the duration of the test.
+Furthermore, because of the tests loop, you can be sure that the load will be sustained for the duration of the test.
 This gives you real confidence that your system can cope under that load, as well as allowing you to measure the impact in terms of scale, cost and performance of differing load levels.

 Specifying the tests